influxdata/docs-v2/content/influxdb/v1.7/guides/hardware_sizing.md

 ### Bytes and compression

-Database names, [measurements](/influxdb/v1.8/concepts/glossary/#measurement), [tag keys](/influxdb/v1.8/concepts/glossary/#tag-key), [field keys](/influxdb/v1.8/concepts/glossary/#field-key), and [tag values](/influxdb/v1.8/concepts/glossary/#tag-value) are stored only once and always as strings.
-[Field values](/influxdb/v1.8/concepts/glossary/#field-value) and [timestamps](/influxdb/v1.8/concepts/glossary/#timestamp) are stored for every point.
+Database names, [measurements](/influxdb/v1.7/concepts/glossary/#measurement), [tag keys](/influxdb/v1.7/concepts/glossary/#tag-key), [field keys](/influxdb/v1.7/concepts/glossary/#field-key), and [tag values](/influxdb/v1.7/concepts/glossary/#tag-value) are stored only once and always as strings.
+[Field values](/influxdb/v1.7/concepts/glossary/#field-value) and [timestamps](/influxdb/v1.7/concepts/glossary/#timestamp) are stored for every point.

 Non-string values require approximately three bytes.
 String values require variable space, determined by string compression.

 ### Separate `wal` and `data` directories

 When running InfluxDB in a production environment, store the `wal` directory and the `data` directory on separate storage devices.
 This optimization significantly reduces disk contention under heavy write load──an important consideration if the write load is highly variable.
-If the write load does not vary by more than 15%, the optimization is probably not necessary.
+If the write load does not vary by more than 15%, this optimization is probably not necessary.